A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

-Finally, I showcase the usefulness of the method by revisiting \cite{BM2015}'s study of the statistical association between income and democracy for a large panel of countries between 1970-2000.
-This association could be confounded by critical junctures in history that led to similar unobserved development paths for some countries and different for others.
-While the authors find statistically significant (approximated) GFE estimates of the effect of lagged income per capita on a measure of democracy ranging between 0.061 and 0.089 and suggest that the number of groups is less than 10, I estimate $3$ groups, an effect of 0.105 and a much higher cumulative income effect of 0.243 (v.s.
-0.104 to 0.151).
-The preliminary regularized nuclear norm estimator delivers point estimates of 0.016 and 0.078 respectively.
+The usefulness of the method is demonstrated by revisiting \cite{BM2015}’s analysis of the statistical relationship between income and democracy in a large panel of countries from 1970 to 2000.
+This association may be confounded by critical junctures in history that led to similar unobserved development paths for some countries and different ones for others.
+While the authors find statistically significant approximations of the GFE estimates for the effect of lagged log-income per capita on a democracy index ranging from 0.061 to 0.089, depending on the pre-specified number of groups, and suggest fewer than 10 groups, the proposed method identifies 4 groups, an effect of 0.07, and a larger cumulative income effect of 0.258 (vs. from 0.104 to 0.151).
+The preliminary regularized nuclear-norm estimator delivers point estimates of 0.016 and 0.078, respectively.